Mathematical Theory of Exchange-driven Growth: UNIQUENESS, POSITIVITY AND NON-EXISTENCE

 \section{UNIQUENESS,\ POSITIVITY AND NON-EXISTENCE}

-Although the truncated system (\ref{Tode0})-(\ref{TodeIC}) has a unique solution by the general ODE theory, the method of proof of existence we used in the previous section does not guarantee uniqueness of the infinite system as there may be many subsequences of $c_{j}^{N}$ which converges to different limit functions.
+Although the truncated system (\ref{Tode0})-(\ref{TodeIC}) has a unique solution by the general ODE theory, the method of proof of existence we used in the previous section does not guarantee uniqueness as there may be many subsequences of $c_{j}^{N}$ which converges to different limit functions.
 Hence, uniqueness has to be analyzed separately.

 We provide two uniqueness results.
 Our first uniqueness result is for systems with non-symmetric kernel.
 The idea is to control the "absolute" value of the differences of two solutions, say $c_{j}$ and $d_{j},$ and show that $c_{j}(t)=d_{j}(t)$ identically.
 The tricky part is the non-linear terms which are of different signs.